Members of today’s workforce are quickly realizing the benefits of remote work.

 Other distractions include taking a shower, running errands, exercising, and going out for coffee at 27.6%.

-For this reason, it’s critical that remote employees are able to effectively manage their time and complete their required work.
+For this reason, remote employees must be able to effectively manage their time and complete their required work.

 For example, a daily work-from-home routine may look like: